testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 ## Intro scenarios {#shortintro}

 I finished the first part promising that I will apply the theory on some real world cases.
-Without other words let's see what scenarios I will approach:
+Without other words, let's see what scenarios I will approach:
 <ul>
 <li>Scenario 1: I consider I already obtained somehow access in the network via a service exploit, web application vulnerability or through a phishing email.
 I will explore some ways of upgrading the dumb shell without being detected by WindowsDefender.</li>
  <li>Scenario 2: I was speaking about a RedTeam exercise in my first article, am I right?
 What RedTeam Exercise is that where I don't make use of a little phishing mail?
 I will build from 0 a phishing email where I will explore anti-sandbox techniques.</li>
 </ul>

-I considered that we all encountered situations where we were limited by a dumb shell and we could not upgrade it because of not taking all the necessary measures against a security sollution.
-Also I personally, I found myself in the situation where only through a phishing email I could access the target's network.<br/>
+I considered that we all encountered situations where we were limited by a dumb shell.
+We could not upgrade it because of not taking all the necessary measures against a security solution.
+I found myself in the situation where I could access the target's network only through a phishing email.<br/>
-I wanted to develop a simple malware that will use the multi stager feature of the Empire framework.
-I want from start that all what I will present, fits on the real world scenarios.<br/>
+I wanted to develop a simple malware that it uses the multi stager feature of the Empire framework.
+I want from start that all what I will present, fits on the real world scenarios. <b>Also all what i show you is just in education purposes.
+Do not apply outside of your network.</b><br/>
 Lets speak a bit about how our phishing mail from the 2nd scenario will look, how I was thinking its arhitecture, what difficulties I am expecting to encounter during its delivery or execution.

 <ul>